 - A powerful no-code builder.
 The third part of this toolkit is a portal so your customer-facing teams can build and iterate upon your dashboards without needing to code.
 Instead, they use an intuitive interface with point-and-click functionality to build experiences that align with your brand.
 Unlike Looker Embedded, there’s no need for users to create a separate account or sign in.

 - Infrastructure, built-in.
-Embeddable works behind the scenes to manage your security, performance, caching, and infrastructure requirements—and provide the end user with real-time data that loads instantly.
+Embeddable works behind the scenes to manage your security, performance, caching, and infrastructure requirements, including row-level security enforcement and multi-tenant analytics deployment, so a single setup can serve isolated data to different customers.
+It can also provide the end user with real-time data that loads instantly.
 Embeddable integrates with all major databases securely through a read-only transaction and lets you customize the cache for better performance and reduced data warehouse costs.

-Embeddable follows a headless architecture approach, so we let you combine data models and charting components that you can tweak as needed.
+Embeddable follows a headless architecture approach, so we let you combine data models that keep your metrics and access rules consistent across dashboards, and charting components that you can tweak as needed.
 These definitions allow your customer-facing employees to intuitively create dashboards that align perfectly with your existing UX & UI.

 What users say about Embeddable

-Embeddable appeals to users because we allow them to create fully bespoke analytics experiences (in 10% of the time it would take them to build them from scratch).
-All without sacrificing security, performance, or budget.
+Embeddable appeals to users because we allow them to create fully bespoke analytics experiences (in 10% of the time it would take them to build them from scratch), allll without sacrificing security, performance, or budget.

 Embeddable pricing

-This model makes Embeddable scalable and very affordable for mid to large businesses, or products with a large or growing user base.
+This pricing model for embedded analytics makes Embeddable scalable and very affordable for mid to large businesses, or products with a large or growing user base.
 “It has immediate ROI,” says Henry.
 “We’ve been using Embeddable for a month and already have positive ROI.
 The moment we don't have to build in-house, this tool has already paid for itself.”

 Embeddable vs. Looker Embedded